Registering a Trademark in China: A Necessary Step for Fashion and Luxury Brands

 China and its counterfeit products

-If you have been to China, you have probably seen some street shops selling counterfeit products with the Louis Vuitton or Gucci logo (sometimes written upside down, with a spelling error, or even almost exactly the same as the original).
+So if you have been to China, you have probably seen some street shops selling counterfeit products with the Louis Vuitton or Gucci logo (sometimes written upside down, with a spelling error, or even almost exactly the same as the original).
 Counterfeiting has always been a major issue for international luxury brands but is also starting to affect smaller brands as well.

 Therefore, from the moment a brand starts to be well-established among Chinese consumers, there’s the possibility that one day, you’ll find counterfeits of your products both online and offline, sold by grey-market suppliers, or even ‘trademark squatters’.

-Many brands have contacted us with interest about expanding their activities into China-but very few were aware that they had to register a Chinese trademark before anything else could (should) happen on e-commerce platforms like Alibaba or JD.com.
-Having your registered trademarks in this country has many benefits: firstly, it gives peace of mind when doing business with Chinese consumers, as well as when dealing with other businesses partners; secondly, there are fewer chances financial disputes will arise between all parties involved due to ignorance over copyrights/patents infringements since everyone is aware of the trademark, etc…
+Having your registered trademarks as a foreign company in this country has many benefits: firstly, it gives peace of mind when doing business with Chinese consumers, as well as when dealing with other business partners.
+Secondly, there are fewer chances financial disputes will arise between all parties involved due to ignorance over copyrights/patent infringements since everyone is aware of the trademark, etc.

-What does “registering a trademark” in China mean?
+What does “registering a trademark” in China mean

 It means that you will officially register your brand name and products in China.

-International firms do often assume that just by registering their trademarks in their home country, they will be recognized in China as well.
 However, the Chinese system does not recognize trademarks registered in other parts of the world and will grant juridical protection only to companies that were registered in Mainland China.

 Registering a trademark in China is critical

-Around the world, depending on the country you sell your products, several agreements were made in order to facilitate trades between the different parties.
+Around the world, depending on the country you sell your products, several agreements were made in order to facilitate trade between the different parties.
 In most countries, your trademark will be available from the moment you’ll register it, and then you’ll have a few documents to complete in order to sell your products abroad.

 In China, it is different, as the government only acknowledges trademarks that are registered within the country’s own jurisdiction.
 As mentioned earlier, this means that even if your trademark is registered in your home country, you’ll have to register it again in China.
 On top of that, if you are not able to do so before another company registers it, you’ll be unable to sell your products under your own brand name.